intel/llvm/llvm/lib/SYCLNativeCPUUtils/compiler_passes/compiler_pipeline/docs/utils.rst

 Most often the work-group size is unknown at compile time and thus it must be assumed that the vector loop may not execute all work-items.

-This configuration is used if the Barrier Pass is asked to run on a vectorized function which has :ref:`\!codeplay_ca_vecz.derived
+This configuration is used if the `WorkItemLoopsPass`_ is asked to run on a vectorized function which has :ref:`\!codeplay_ca_vecz.derived
 <specifications/mux-compiler-spec:Metadata>` function metadata linking it back
 to its scalar progenitor.
 In this case, both the vector and scalar kernel functions are identified and are used.
 The vector work-items are executed